 There are a whole range of factors that play a part in determining the value of your home.
 Things like the size of the block your home is on, its location in relation to shops and its proximity to great local schools are things that you can't really change, but there are plenty of elements impacting price that are under your control.

 If you’re looking to sell, here are 9 things that can devalue your property and drive down your sale price.

 1. Poor presentation and too much clutter

 We accumulate a lot of stuff as we journey through life.
 Many of our possessions are probably sentimental and don’t have much use, and some are likely to be way past their prime.

-Think cheap rugs purchased in 1992; oversized sofas that don?t quite fit into a room; the bulky fruit juicer that aunt Penny bought you for christmas 5 years ago; tacky picture frames and dusty ornamental flowers.
-If there was a good time to spring clean to maintain a little bit of harmony, then there?s no time like the present to start offloading or storing items that are unnecessary or tired.
+Think cheap rugs purchased in 1992; oversized sofas that don’t quite fit into a room; the bulky fruit juicer that aunt Penny bought you for Christmas 5 years ago; tacky picture frames and dusty ornamental flowers.
+If you're preparing to list, there's no time like the present to start offloading or storing items that are unnecessary or tired.

-Get rid of unsightly mess in every nook and cranny — yes, even in your cupboards, as buyers like to have a nose around to see how much storage you have.
-It?s also a good idea to consider a home stager or stylist; you?d be amazed at how much more you can sell your home for with the help of a trained eye.
+Get rid of unsightly mess in every nook and cranny — yes, even in your cupboard, as buyers like to have a nose around to see how much storage you have.
+It’s also a good idea to consider a home stager or stylist.
+You’d be amazed at how much more you can sell your home for with the help of a trained eye.

 - Embracing neutral colour schemes